zmcartor/homestead-guide/source/contracts-and-transactions/account-types-gas-and-transactions.rst

 As previously mentioned, there are two types of accounts:

-* **Externally owned account (EOAs)**: an account controlled by a private key, and if you own the private key associated with the EOA you have the ability to send ether and messages from it.
+* **Externally owned account (EOAs)**: an account controlled by a private key, and if you own the private key associated with the EOA you have the ability to send expanse and messages from it.
 * **Contract**: an account that has its own code, and is controlled by code.

 By default, the Expanse execution environment is lifeless; nothing happens and the state of every account remains the same.
 However, any user can trigger an action by sending a transaction from an externally owned account, setting Expanse's wheels in motion.
-If the destination of the transaction is another EOA, then the transaction may transfer some ether but otherwise does nothing.
+If the destination of the transaction is another EOA, then the transaction may transfer some expanse but otherwise does nothing.
 However, if the destination is a contract, then the contract in turn activates, and automatically runs its code.

 The code has the ability to read/write to its own internal storage (a database mapping 32-byte keys to 32-byte values), read the storage of the received message, and send messages to other contracts, triggering their execution in turn.
 Once execution stops, and all sub-executions triggered by a message sent by a contract stop (this all happens in a deterministic and synchronous order, ie. a sub-call completes fully before the parent call goes any further), the execution environment halts once again, until woken by the next transaction.